Symptoms and causes of arrhythmia

 Prevention of arrhythmia

-Prevention of heart ailments consists in correct and balanced nutrition, a moderately active lifestyle, in giving up bad habits, in the timely treatment of all existing diseases, in regular examinations by a cardiologist.
-To prevent arrhythmias, you can do yoga, auto-training, take funds based on natural herbs - mint, motherwort, hawthorn, calendula, yarrow.
-It is important to consult your doctor before taking any traditional medicine.
-Arrhythmia is a rather serious pathology that requires careful examination and treatment.
+Prevention of heart disease consists of proper and balanced nutrition, a moderately active lifestyle, giving up bad habits, timely treatment of all existing diseases, and regular examinations by a cardiologist.
+To prevent arrhythmia, you can do yoga, auto-training, take products based on natural herbs - mint, motherwort, hawthorn, calendula, yarrow.
+It is important to consult a doctor before taking any traditional medicine.
+Arrhythmia is a fairly serious pathology that requires careful examination and treatment.